GabrielBernard/NeoVim_config/README.md

 This is a Mac OS X nvimrc file with a lot of customization.

-I'm trying to improve it to be a very clear and very usefull nvimrc so that in case something happen, I always have a backyp file to quickly setup a new nvim.
+I'm trying to improve it to be a very clear and very usefull nvimrc so that in case something happen, I always have a backup file to quickly setup a new nvim.

 This nvimrc uses ryanoasis' nerd-fonts.
 It is necessary to download and install some of those fonts to have access to the icons in airline, NEERDTree, ctrl-p, etc.